mozman/ezdxf/README.md

 Documentation of the latest release at https://ezdxf.readthedocs.io/

+## Knowledge Graph

+The knowledge graph contains additional information beyond the documentation and is managed by [logseq](https://logseq.com/).
+The source data is included in the repository in the folder `ezdxf/notes`.
+There is also a [HTML export](https://ezdxf.mozman.at/notes/#/page/ezdxf) on the website which gets regular updates.

 ## Contribution

 The source code of *ezdxf* can be found at __GitHub__, target your pull requests